 I’m a fan of extra pasta in my soups so I say YES!

 But, it must be cooked separately.
-If it is added to the soup it will absorb too much of the broth.
+If it is added to the soup it will absorb too much of the broth which the recipe doesn’t account for.
 Cooking them separately will yield more broth in the soup and extra pasta to add in!
 So it’s definitely the way to go!

 For another classic homestyle soup that can be made in the Instant-Pot try my Instant-Pot Vegetable Soup.
 It’s loaded with chunky vegetables for a hearty, warming meal!